OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

-Allowing for a minimal regiment of testing and validation (say, 15 minutes), the following procedure should take about 30 minutes per server after you've performed it a few weeks.
+Allowing for a minimal regiment of testing and validation (say, 15 minutes), the following procedure should take about 30 minutes per server after you've performed for it a few weeks.
 It can be completed faster if you rush, but we suggest blocking off at least 30 minutes so you can be more observant and patient if something